 Funding

 This work was supported by Motor City Golf Classic (MCGC) Grant # G010640.
-This work utilized Metabolomics Core Services supported by grant U24 DK097153 of NIH Common Fund to the University of Michigan.
+This work utilized Metabolomics Core Services supported by grant U24 DK097153 of the NIH Common Fund to the University of Michigan.

 Acknowledgements

 We thank Charlotte Gunden, Elizabeth Walkowiak and Eric Vasbinder for their valuable help in the study.
 We would also like to thank Solomon S. Solomon (UTHSC) and the members of the Bridges and Reiter laboratories (UTHSC) for helpful suggestions.